Hemel Hempstead railway station: History

+The Nickey Line

-For many years, Hemel Hempstead station was almost a junction – a railway embankment on the south (down) side of the station led to the end of the Nickey Line, a branch line which ran through the town centre to Harpenden.
+For many years, Hemel Hempstead station was almost a junction; a railway embankment on the south (down) side of the station led to the end of the Nickey Line, a branch line which ran through the town centre to Harpenden.
 The line was opened in 1877 by the Midland Railway and extended to transport coal to Duckhall gasworks, close to Boxmoor.
 However, due to rivalry between the Midland Railway and the London & North Western Railway, no direct connection was made between the two lines – the Nickey Line terminated approximately 1/2 mi away from Boxmoor station at the gasworks terminus.
 Only occasional freight trains ran this far; passenger trains terminated in the town centre at Heath Park Halt, and there was also a town centre station on the line called Hemel Hempsted.
-Passenger services ceased on the Nickey Line in 1947 although it remained in use as a goods line.
+Passenger services ceased on the Nickey Line in 1947, although it remained in use as a goods line.

 It was only in the last months of the Nickey Line's operations that a rail link was built at Boxmoor.
 Hemel Hempstead had been designated as a New Town and the town centre redevelopment plans included the demolition of the Nickey Line.
 In order to maintain a coal service to the gasworks, a link was built in 1959 connecting the Nickey Line to the West Coast Main Line via sidings at Boxmoor.
 This link was for goods trains only and no passenger service was ever provided, but it only remained in operation for six months; the gasworks shut down and the link was closed.
-The following year the railway viaduct over Marlowes in the town centre was demolished, removing Hemel Hempstead's last town centre rail link.
+The following year, the railway viaduct over Marlowe's in the town centre was demolished, removing Hemel Hempstead's last town centre rail link.

 The nearby crossover at Bourne End was the site of a serious accident on 30 September 1945, when a Scottish express derailed after passing over the junction at excessive speed.
-The coaches rolled down a high embankment, and forty-three people died.
+The coaches rolled down a high embankment and forty-three people died.

 Services

-Most services at Hemel Hempstead are operated by London Northwestern Railway, with a limited service operated by Southern.
+Services at Hemel Hempstead are operated by London Northwestern Railway.

 The typical off-peak service in trains per hour is: